MatthewMcGonagle/kaggle_competitions/santander_2019/README.md

 also has classes to help with doing k-fold cross-validation across minibatches of our data and with using JSON encoding/decoding for model persistence.

+### predictions/

+This sub-directory contains the predictions made by the model.
+For space concerns, the predictions aren't actually tracked by git.